grinner/Polonator/README.markdown

         cd /usr/local
         git clone git@github.com:grinner/Polonator.git

-2. set the POLONATOR\_PATH environment variable to the above directory in your .profile, .bash_profile, or .bashrc.
-For instance in bash run
+2. set the `POLONATOR_PATH` environment variable to the above directory in your `.profile`, `.bash_profile`, or `.bashrc`.
+    For instance add or run in bash depending on use case:

         export POLONATOR_PATH = /usr/local/Polonator